Oral Cancers in Dogs and Cats

 Any and all growths should be checked by a veterinarian for testing.
 Cancerous tumors can metastasize, or spread, into other parts of the body if left untreated.

 Diagnosis and Staging

 Along with bloodwork, your veterinarian may do a fine-needle aspiration or a biopsy of the tumor to confirm whether it is cancerous.
-If the sample taken is confirmed as cancer, the next step is to determine the stage of the cancer.
+If the sample taken is confirmed as cancer, the next step is to determine the stage of cancer.
 Your pet may need radiographs or a CT scan of the head or chest area.
-This is done in order to see if the cancer has spread to other parts of the body.
+This is done in order to see if cancer has spread to other parts of the body.